 Contact lens fitting of all types of contact lenses with special emphasis on more complex cases such as astigmatism and bifocals.

 Contact Lens Exams

 At Florida Vision’s The Optical, we strive to meet all of your eye and vision care needs.
 Corrective lens evaluations and prescription management are provided by our optometrists in Stuart & Tradition.
-After a comprehensive eye and vision evaluation, Dr. Ralph Diaz and Dr. Nichole Hruban will discuss the variety of contact lens options with you to select the type that best fits your vision needs and lifestyle.
+After a comprehensive eye and vision evaluation, Dr. Michael Goldberg and Dr. Nichole Hruban will discuss the variety of contact lens options with you to select the type that best fits your vision needs and lifestyle.
 If you suffer from dry eye, allergies, or recurring eye infections, speak with our staff to determine whether contact lenses are right for you.

-Prior to prescribing contact lenses, Dr. Ralph Diaz and Dr. Nichole Hruban determine what level of vision correction you require.
-Refractive error (commonly known as nearsightedness, farsightedness, or astigmatism depending on the error) is evaluated by measuring how the eyes focus when a series of different lenses are placed in front of them.
+Prior to prescribing contact lenses, Dr. Michael Goldberg and Dr. Nichole Hruban determine what level of vision correction you require.
+Refractive error (commonly known as nearsightedness, farsightedness, or astigmatism, depending on the error) is evaluated by measuring how the eyes focus when a series of different lenses are placed in front of them.
 An optometrist may use either a phoropter or an automated instrument to take these measurements.
 To schedule an appointment for a vision evaluation with our Stuart and Tradition optometrists, call 772-283-5020 Stuart today.

 Advances in contact lens technology have created great options for cosmetic and prosthetic lenses.
 Custom contact lenses can be created to camouflage any color variation or irregularity and produce a natural eye color.
 Cosmetic lenses are also available to transform your eye color.
 Call us at 772-283-5020 Stuart and speak to our knowledgeable staff if you are interested in modifying or changing your eye color with contact lenses.

 Hard to Fit Contacts

 Contact lenses are not an easy solution for every person suffering from vision problems.
 Some eye conditions make wearing contacts a difficult proposition.
 However, it does not rule out wearing contact lenses altogether.
 It just means patients need to discuss options with their eye care provider and obtain specialized hard-to-fit contacts for their specific vision problems.